-SCHC OOL FOOD AUTHORITY NAME:
+SCHO OL FOOD AUTHORITY NAME:

-12-Di git LEA Code:
+12-Dig it LEA Code:

 The governing body of this School Food Authority accepts this Free and Reduced Price Meal or Special Milk Program Policy Statement, including the Family Income Eligibility Criteria and all required attachments and as indicated below:

 Titles of Designated Officials

 A. REVIEWING OFFICIAL

 Address &Telephone

 (Sections B & C are only applicable to RCCIs with day treatment students)

-В. HEARING OFFICIAL
+B. HEARING OFFICIAL

 Address & Telephone

 C. VERIFICATION OFFICIAL

 Address & Telephone

 An officer of the Board of Directors or the Executive Director must sign this form.

 ORIGINAL SIGNATURE OF SCHOOL OFFICIAL

 TITLE

 DATE

-2018-2019
+2019-2020

 The Reviewing and Verification Official may be the same person.
-The Hearing Official cannot be the Reviewing or Verification Official.
+The Hearing Official cannot be the

+Reviewing or Verification Official.

-To apply for free and reduce household, sign your name may be listed on a separate and return it t Return Completed Applica ations to: (School Nam (Street Nam (City, State e) 1.
-List all children in your househo ld who attend scho ool: Student Name School Grade/Teacher oster Child Homeless Migrant, Runaway 1 SNAP/TANF/FDPIR Benefits: If anyone in your household receiv es either SNAP, T ANF or FDPIR bend efits, list their nan ne and CAS SE#here.
-Skip to Part 4, a nd sign the app lication.
-Name: CASE #: Report all income for ALL House All Household Members (includi List all Household members not lis income, report total income for each blank, you are certifying (promising Name of household member ted in Step 1 (inclu ch source in whole iding yourself) ever dollars only.
-If they ncome to report. n if they do not re ncome fron e, write '0'. before deduction Amount / How ns nt / How Often Payme Securi Income \$/ \$ / \$ / \$ / 🗆 \$/ \$ / \$ / \$ // 🗆 \$/ \$ / \$ / \$ / 🗆 \$/ \$ / \$ // \$ / 🗆 \$/ \$ / \$ / \$ 1 Total Household Members (Childre When completing section 3, an action before the application can be dult household mer urity Number: XX I do not have a SS# o not have a SS# 4.
-Signature: An adult household I certify (promise) that all the inform will get federal funds; the school of federal laws, and my children may Signature: Email Address: Home Phone: nation on this appl fficials may verify t lose meal benefits ication is true and the information and it. hat all income is r if I purposely give eported.
-I false infor mation, I may be ہ prosecute d under applicabl e State and 5.
-Ethnicity and Race are optional; Ethnicity: □Hispanic or Latino Race: □American Indian or Alask responding to this ☐Not Hispanic o section does not a ffect your children n's eligibilit y for free or reduce ed price m neals. Ι OO NOT WRI TE BELOW 7 THIS LINE - - FOR S CHOOL USI E ONL' Y ual Income Conver rsion (Only convert v Every Two Weeks (b when multiple inco me freque ncies are reported on applica □ SNAP/TANF/Foster □ Income Household: To □ Free Meals I Signature of Reviewing Off
+To apply for free and reduced price mean household, sign your name and return may be listed on a separate paper.
+Return Completed Applications to: (Stree ool Name et Name State , ?
+1. List all children in your household who attend s chool: Student Name School (Grade/Teacher r Foster Child Homeless Migrant, Runaway 2.
+SNAP/TANF/FDPIR Benefits: If anyone in your household receives either SNAF Name: 3.
+Report all income for ALL Household Members CASE #: • to Part 4 , and sign the ap olication.
+All Household Members (including yourself ar List all Household members not listed in Step 1 (i income, report total income for each source in wh blank, you are certifying (promising) that there is Name of household member Earnings fror before deduct Amount / Ho ncluding yours ole dollars on no income to r n work tions self) even ly.
+If they report. if they do not Pensi Paym m any other sourc Othe Id Member listed, i 0'.
+If you enter '0' er Income, Social urity ount / How Often or leave any fields No Income • 1 r. • • \$ / / / \$ / / // \$ / \$ / \$ / \$ // □ \$ / \$ / \$ / \$ // \$ / \$ / \$ / \$ // 🗆 Total Household Members (Children and Adults) When completing section 3, an adult household box" before the application can be approved. member must curity Number: X I do not have a SS# □ 4.
+Signature: An adult household member must I certify (promise) that all the information on this a will get federal funds; the school officials may ver federal laws, and my children may lose meal benesignature: pplication is to ify the informatefits. rue and tha ition and if at all income is I purposely giv Date: reported. /e false info ormation, I may be prosecu ited under applicat ole State and Email Address: Work Pl none: Home Addr ess: 5.
+Ethnicity and Race are optional; responding to Ethnicity: □Hispanic or Latino □Not Hispan Race (Check one or more) : □American Indian o this section do oes not aff ect your childre en's eligibili ty for free or reduc ced price meals.
+DO NOT W RITE BE LOW T HIS LINE - FOR S SCHOOL US SE ON LY Annual Income Cor Weekly X 5 encies are reported Month X 24; Month ication) ☐ SNAP/TANF/Foster ☐ Income Household: Total Household Ir ☐ Free Meals ☐ Reduced Price Signature of Reviewing Official acome/How Off en: / Househo old Size: Ģ

-2018-2019 Application for Free and Reduced Price School Meals/Milk
+2019-2020 Application for Free and Reduced Price School Meals/Milk